wesleylnaraujo/macos-tools-mcp-server/README.md

-# macOS Tools MCP Server
+# macOS Internal Tools MCP Server

 A MCP server for macOS that provides advanced system monitoring and file search capabilities.